Look Up Free Cuyahoga County Public Records on Anyone

 • Criminal searches

-• Court of Appeals search
+• Court of appeals search

 Residents may also obtain Cuyahoga County court records in person at the Clerk of Court’s offices or call the docket information at 216-443-7950.